LoneSalmon/Active-Directory/README.md

 <p align="center">
   <strong>😨 What in God's Name is a RID Master?? 😨</strong>  <br>
   <p align="justify">
     <em>The RID (Relative Identifier) Master is a crucial Flexible Single Master Operations (FSMO) role in an Active Directory domain.
-Its primary function is to allocate unique Relative Identifiers (RID) to each domain controller within the domain.
-These RIDs are used to create Security Identifiers (SIDs) for objects like users and groups.
+Its primary function is to allocate unique Relative Identifiers (RID) to each domain controller.
+These RIDs create Security Identifiers (SIDs) for objects like users and groups.
 Ensuring the uniqueness of SIDs is essential for security and data integrity in the Active Directory.
 The RID Master is responsible for preventing conflicts and maintaining globally unique SIDs within the domain.
 In a multi-domain forest, each domain has its own RID Master, and this role can be transferred if necessary.</em>
   </p>
 </p>